illia-ilin/illia-ilin.github.io/_notes/Public/Diary of DevOps. Day 0001.md

 Also, I don't know for sure, if this book is comfortable for complete newcomers, but I will post the review later.

-Also, the day before I started the Diary of DevOps, I've started to take part in the [AWS Cloud Quest](https://cloudquest.skillbuilder.aws/).
+Also, the day before I started the Diary of DevOps, I've started to take part in the [[AWS Cloud Quest]].
 It's a game-like platform for learning AWS.
 I will give it a try.
 And if I do 12 assigments till June 30, I get 25% discounton Cloud Practitioner Certification Exam.

 #### Current progress